What is the Child Finding Process in Arizona?

 Education Services are Required to Provide Services or Conduct Evaluation

-And then like I said, public education agencies within our state would be required to evaluate that child or provide services.
-And again, this may be an early intervention.
-This is normally in practice what we see a lot.
+It usually is, in practice, what we see a lot.
 However, it can go all the way up to age 21.
-And when I’m talking about disabilities, obviously, a healthcare provider can diagnose, but if there are any concerns with speaking, vision, hearing, motor control, or behavior, disability is very broadly defined within the statute, the Individuals with Disability Education Act.
+And when I’m talking about disabilities, a healthcare provider can diagnose them.
+Still, if there are any concerns with speaking, vision, hearing, motor control, or behavior, disability is broadly defined within the Individuals with Disability Education Act.

 Child Finding Process

-Again, the child-finding process is just saying that all public education agencies must locate, identify, and evaluate students with potential disabilities.
-And the process then takes over with maybe a 504 plan or an IEP, where services are provided to that child.
+Again, the child-finding process means that all public education agencies must locate, identify, and evaluate students with potential disabilities.
+And the process then takes over with a 504 plan or an IEP, where the school provides services to that child.

 Is a Medical Diagnosis Required for an Arizona 504 Plan?

 Is a medical diagnosis required for a child to receive a 504 plan in Arizona?

 A 504 plan can be initiated mainly by a parent or guardian, or teacher if they feel like this student may have a disability that affects their ability to learn.
 The 504 plan will give them accommodations within the general education setting.
 You can check out my other blogs, where I discuss what exactly is a 504 plan, the parts of it, and all that information.